rhiot/rhiot/iot/readme.md

 ### Analysis of the selected tests results

-Below we present some performance benchmarks with the comments regarding the resulted numbers.
+Below you can find some performance benchmarks with the comments regarding the resulted numbers.

 #### Mock sensor to the external MQTT broker